-This report book, along with the 'Chemistry 350 Lab Manual', will help you prepare for the single weekend (~20h) of supervised lab instruction.
-All preparatory work in this report book (~12 h to finish, see list on page 3), must be completed and submitted to the Chemistry Lab Co-ordinator / Instructor prior to attending the labs, or just before the start of the Friday evening lab session.
+This report book, along with the 'Chemistry 350 Lab Manual', will help you prepare for a single weekend (~20h), or 3-4 days straight (~24-32h) of supervised lab instruction.
+All preparatory work in this report book (~12 h to finish, see list on page 3), may be completed and submitted to the Chemistry Lab Co-ordinator / Instructor prior to attending the labs, or just before the start of the Friday evening lab session.

 In order to successfully complete the laboratory component, please be aware of the following 4 step process of instruction.
-It is the intention of this Chem350 Report Workbook to provide you with the means of completing all four steps.
+It is the intention of this CHEM350 Report book to provide you with the means of completing all four steps.